TABLE OF CONTENTS (HIDE)

 Select the "Design" view (at top-right corner).

 There are two screens.
-The lighter one (design view) shows the design and constraints, while the darker one (blueprint view) shows "a simplified, outlined view of our UI which useful when it comes to editing the spacing and proportions of complex layouts without the distraction of content".
+The lighter one (design view) shows the design and constraints, while the darker one (blueprint view) shows "a simplified, outlined view of our UI which is useful when it comes to editing the spacing and proportions of complex layouts without the distraction of content".

 Use the design view to make changes.